RomanianExe/docker-image-minimization-pipeline/docs/methodology.md

 there because `main.js` (56KB) happened to fit under the pipe buffer, not because the pattern was actually safe.

-Coverage at the end of §10: **24 examples across 6 technology clusters** (Python ×7, PHP, Node ×6, Java ×4, Go ×4, .NET ×2).
-Two later additions bring the final total to **29**:
+Coverage at the end of §10: **25 buildable examples across 7 technology clusters** (Python ×7, PHP, Node ×6, Java ×4, Go ×4, .NET ×2, Rust).
+The prebuilt-image extension in §12 adds nine validated results, bringing the project total to **34**.
-`react-rust-postgres`, recovered from the exclusion list and adding Rust as a seventh cluster (§6), and four of the twelve prebuilt entries that ship no Dockerfile at all (§12).
 See `artifacts/*/comparison.json` for each, and `artifacts/*/comparison.md` where a written analysis exists.